-Our mini courses are exactly what you need to learn, when you need to learn it.
+Our courses are exactly what you need to learn, when you need to learn it.

-They’re short, deeply engaging, and practical courses focused on what to do, what not to do, and how to make things happen.
+They’re deeply engaging and practical courses focused on what to do, what not to do, and how to make things happen.
 Expect top quality video tutorials, animated whiteboard videos, cases, and examples that give you the inside scoop and show you how to have a real impact.